How to Search for a Trademark Class

 There is no limit on the number of classes you can include in a single trademark application, but you should carefully consider whether the classes you have selected accurately represent your goods or services and the costs associated with filing a multi-class application.

-Gerben IP warns that trademark registrations only provide protection for the goods or services included in the trademark application – so to ensure that all of your goods or services are protected, it’s critical to select the right trademark class.
-On the other hand, the USPTO requires you to prove that you are selling all of the goods or rendering all of the services in your application before a registration will be issued – so an overbroad selection of trademark classes could cause delays in your trademark application process.
+On the other hand, the USPTO requires you to prove that you are selling all of the goods or rendering all of the services in your application before a registration will be issued – so an overly broad selection of trademark classes could cause delays in your trademark application process.

 You should also note that the USPTO charges a filing fee for each trademark class included in your application.
 It’s important to carefully select your trademark classes to avoid unnecessary costs.